When outputting variables, it also supports using filters to perform primary data filtering, format is:

 {{ "5.6"|integer|float }}

-Tags can retain the value of a variable in floating-point format with a specified number of decimal places.
-By default, only one decimal place is retained.
-If the last digit is 0, the decimal point is not retained.If a decimal place is specified, it will be displayed with the specified number of digits.
+floatformatThe tag can keep the value of the variable in floating-point format with a specified decimal point, by default it only retains one decimal place, and if the last digit is 0, the decimal point is not retained.If a decimal place is specified, it will be displayed with the specified number of decimal places.
+For example:

 {{ 34.23234|floatformat }}